 The telecommunication network infrastructure covers the key areas of Haizhu, Liwan, Yuexiu, and Nansha with an IoT (Internet of Things) dedicated network.
-It includes an urban network with eight nodes.
+It includes an

+10GE fiber ring with eight nodes.
 The IoT sensing network covers important urban areas in Haizhu, Yuexiu, Liwan, Nansha, etc., including significant buildings, roads (including road facilities), water supply and drainage systems, pipelines, environmental monitoring points, bridges, tunnels, critical resources, and old renovation electrical safety.
-It achieves a ground signal reception strength RSSI greater than -90dBm in 95% of the area.
-Combined with the terminal perception system in the aforementioned areas, it provides a "neural network" transmission channel for emergency management, "Internet + monitoring and supervision," comprehensive governance, and enhances the city's realtime risk perception capabilities, strengthens market-oriented construction and operation capabilities, and improves the city's governance perception system.

-(1) The implementation of the entire project can improve urban governance effectiveness.
-The realization of the IoT sensing network allows the city to more accurately monitor and respond to various environmental and infrastructure issues, thereby enhancing the living environment and the quality of public services for residents.

-(2) It also promotes innovation and development.
-The construction of the urban network and data centers provides businesses with a high-speed, stable network environment and powerful computing capabilities, which helps drive technological innovation and the development of emerging industries.
+- (1) The realization of the IoT sensing network allows the city to more accurately monitor and respond to various environmental and infrastructure issues, thereby enhancing the living environment and the quality of public services for residents. - (2) It also promotes innovation and development.
+The construction of the 10GE fiber ring and data centers provides businesses with a high-speed, stable network environment and computing capabilities, which helps drive technological innovation and the development of emerging industries.

-According to the questionnaire survey, when asked, "Do you think the implementation of telecommunication network infrastructure (IoT dedicated network applied to roads, water supply and drainage, pipeline networks, bridges and tunnels to provide a 'neural network' transmission channel for emergency management) has a significant effect on improving urban governance?"
+According to the questionnaire survey, when asked, "Do you think the implementation of telecommunication network infrastructure (IoT dedicated network applied to roads, water supply and drainage, pipeline networks, bridges and tunnels to provide a transmission channel for emergency management) has a significant effect on improving urban governance?"
 85% of residents believe that the effect is significant, 10% believe it is moderate, and only 5% believe it is not significant.

-Figure 5-3: Resident Evaluation of Communication Network Infrastructure b) Computing Infrastructure platform.
-The Computing Center Data Center serves as the foundational physical infrastructure for the operation of the Urban Cloud and encompasses aspects such as data center construction, power supply and distribution, and cooling and heat dissipation systems, providing a secure and reliable physical environment.
-The Urban Cloud includes general computing resources, AI computing resources, storage resources, network resources, and security resources.
+Figure 5-3: Resident Evaluation of Communication Network Infrastructure b) Computing Infrastructure center Data Center and the Urban Cloud.
+The Urban Cloud relies on the data center Data Center to create a unified, secure, and efficient urban cloud platform.
+The data center Data Center serves as the foundational physical infrastructure for the operation of the Urban Cloud and encompasses aspects such as data center construction, power supply and distribution, and cooling and heat dissipation systems, providing a secure and reliable physical environment.
+The Urban Cloud includes general computing resources, Al computing resources, storage resources, network resources, and security resources.
 It is categorized into basic service resource pools and data service resource pools based on different service capabilities.